Medically reviewed by Shahzadi Devje, Registered Dietitian (RD) & Certified Diabetes Educator (CDE)

 - 1 cup Greek yogurt unsweetened

 - 1½ tbsp erythritol or any sweetener of your choice

 - ¾ cup water chilled

-- To a blender, add strawberries, yogurt, sweetener and water.
+- Add strawberries, yogurt, sweetener and water to a blender.
 Blend until creamy.

-- Pour into glasses and add ice (optional).
+- Pour strawberry lasssi into glasses and add ice (optional).
 Best served chilled.

 - Use the freshest ripe strawberries you can find to make this sweet lassi drink.